 Umpires have often come under fire for their inability to make accurate decisions on the field, especially during the ongoing season of the Indian Premier League.
 It all began with the umpire calling a short run during the game between Kings XI Punjab and Delhi Capitals in the second match of the Indian Premier League.

-Had it not been for umpire’s mistake, the match result could have been a different one altogether.
+Had it not been for the umpire’s mistake, the match result could have been a different one altogether.
 It’s because of calling a short during the match, the game called for a super over where Kings XI Punjab were easily defeated by Delhi Capitals.
-It is loud and clear that umpire’s call cost KXIP the game while another incident on Tuesday’s encounter between Chennai Super Kings and Sunrisers Hyderabad caught the attention of many.
+It is loud and clear that the umpire’s call cost KXIP the game while another incident on Tuesday’s encounter between Chennai Super Kings and Sunrisers Hyderabad caught the attention of many.

 The on-field umpire Paul Reifel was about signal a ‘wide delivery’ during the game and then all of a sudden, he withdrew himself from giving a wide after MS Dhoni’s angry reaction.
 However, TV replays on the large screen showed that the ball was quite close to the wide line and it should have been given wide in the first place.